 Major Spotlight: Religion

-Dr. Barry Tryon is a professor of applied theology (practical part of theological training) at Southern’s School of Religion for the past seven years.
-He is a graduate of the department back when Southern was still Southern Missionary College.
+Barry Tryon, PhD, DMin, has been a professor of applied theology (the practical part of theological training) at Southern’s School of Religion for the past seven years.
+He was a graduate of the department back when Southern was still Southern Missionary College.
 While at SMC, he reunited with high school friend and married her.
-He then went to Andrews to Masters and Doctorate.
+He then went to Andrews to master's and doctorate.
 He currently teaches Life & Teachings of Jesus, Intro to Ministry, Intro to Christian Leadership, Interpersonal Ministry, and Christian Spirituality.